sophiaphillyqueen/chorebox/README.md

 source-files and leave it at that --- while in developer mode, the installation will build all the way from core source (which will result in the intermediate sources being updated).

+## More documentation ##

+There are plans in the works to put together Unix-style manual-pages for many things related to chorebox.